mokkabonna/vue-vuelidate-jsonschema/README.md

 - items => schemaItems, if items is a schema of type object, the $each property is also used
 - uniqueItems => schemaUniqueItems

 The plan is to support all rules.
 PR's are welcome.
-When matching validation rules are present in vuelidate, those are used.
-For other validations this library have quite a few of its own.

 ### Property schema exposure